 What is a solid proposal?

 There is nothing like a solid proposal.
 It’s always “the best you can do” and there will always be room for improvement.
 If you go with that mindset, enough time and ability to take on feedback then a solid proposal is bound to work out.
 There are no shortcuts with it really.
 Iterations, corrections, restructuring paragraphs, reordering, reviewing.
 There are a lot of steps in between.
 This document is the only thing the organization will receive from your end.
 Hence, its a priority to get it absolutely right.
 I feel that it is a great learning experience to write the proposal, as it teaches so many smaller things that people often overlook or don’t work on.

-When starting to write, start with a solid aim for your brain.
+When starting to write, start with a crystal clear aim for your brain.
 Then, keep that aim at the center of the document keeping in line with your skills and try to tell a story.
 Yes, one of the most successful writers often start writing from the main plot of the story and then start adding details, characters, dividing it into chapters and parts.
 The same can be done here by illustrating that you understood the problem and then try to solve that problem by giving out ways.
 One of the most effective being a detailed timeline combined with diagrams and flowcharts.
 It shows your effort and that you have carefully thought about the problem.
 And in fact, are committed to solving it.

-Keep the tone of the document as an explanatory, semi-professional 3rd person view.
-Review the pieces of documents as you write.
-Get your document reviewed timely and responsibly by several mentors of the organization.
+Keep the tone of the document as an explanatory, semi-professional 3rd person.
+Review every piece once you write and again as a whole.
+Get your document reviewed timely & responsibly by the organization.